Pet Ear Infections

 Ear infections (Otitis Externa)

-Ear infections, are a common problem seen amongst our furry friends, especially those with long ears.
-Ear infections can cause extreme discomfort and further health problems if left untreated.
+Ear infections, also referred to as otitis externa, are a common problem among our furry friends, especially those with long ears.
+If left untreated, they can cause extreme discomfort and further health problems.

-There are many types of infectious bacteria, fungi, parasites, and foreign material which might cause inflammation and infection in the outer, middle, or inner ears.
+Many types of infectious bacteria, fungi, parasites, and foreign materials may cause inflammation and infection in the outer, middle, or inner ears.

 Causes of pet ear infections

-Some breeds, particularly those with floppy or hairy ears like Cocker Spaniels, Poodles, or Golden Retrievers, can be more prone to ear infections.
+Some breeds, particularly those with floppy or hairy ears, such as cocker spaniels, poodles, or golden retrievers, are more prone to ear infections.
 However, they can occur in any breed.

 Healthy ears are generally pink, clean, and have an unobtrusive smell.
 A pet suffering from an ear infection could show a number of symptoms.